-For large surface lots or on-street parking, Spot recommends considering camera based occupancy tracking to provide these insights.
+For large surface lots or on-street parking, Modii (formerly Spot Parking) recommends considering camera based occupancy tracking to provide these insights.
 Some of the most affordable are LTE cameras that repeatedly send static images to the cloud for processing using computer vision, to determine which parking spaces are vacant.

 Similarly, both university and corporate campuses can start providing mass transit access to de-incentivize the use of single private vehicle use.
 For instance, especially for big universities, university campuses can offer shuttle services within strategic campus locations to encourage greener forms of transportation.
 Universities and corporate campuses can also invest in creating safe and enjoyable bike lanes to encourage students to get around campus by bike.

 The future of the parking and mobility industry is green.
 This untapped and unexplored industry plays a critical role in the way we move, get around, and park - and can drastically reduce the amount of greenhouse gas emissions created by the transportation industry.

 Through the successful synergy between technology, design thinking, and the human touch; smart parking and mobility solutions will be key in ensuring that the least amount of energy, resources, and greenhouse gas emissions are exerted when getting around.